floodfx/liveviewjs/README.md

   // define and render the HTML for your LiveViewComponent render(context: LiveViewContext<LightContext>) {
-    // the `escapeHtml` function is a tagged template literal that
+    // the `html` function is a tagged template literal that
     // allows LiveView to send back only the data that has changed
     // based on user events - note the `phx-click` bindings on the
     // buttons in the template
-    return escapeHtml`
+    return html`
     <div id="light">
       <h1>Front Porch Light</h1>
       <div class="meter">